maotterson/myofibril_flutter/README.md

-# myofibril_flutter
+# MyoFibril: Flutter App

-A new Flutter project.
+A flutter app designed to integrate weightlifting data into Strava.

 ## Getting Started